ArjanOnGithup/Experimental-Skills/README.md

 [![Binder](https://binderhub.app.rug.nl/badge_logo.svg)](https://binderhub.app.rug.nl/v2/gh/ArjanOnGithup/Experimental-Skills/HEAD)

-¡!!!!!!!This project is work in progress. it can not be used for data analysis yet. ¡!!!!!!!
+¡!!!!!!!This project is work in progress. it can not be used for data analysis yet.
+Breathing and blood pressure data are totally untested/not yet implemented ¡!!!!!!!
 # spectHR - Cardiovascular Spectral Analysis Toolkit

 `spectHR` is a Python library designed for interactive analysis of time series data, particularly focused on ECG and breathing patterns.
 The library provides tools for detecting peaks (R-tops) in ECG data, spectral analysis, and interactive visualization of time series data.
 It includes various modes for modifying, selecting, and analyzing R-tops and other key events in the data.